mchara01/WiFi_location_prediction/README.md

 # WiFi_location_prediction
 building a decision tree model to predict in which of the 4 rooms the user is standing. the prediction is based on two datasets found in WIFI_db folder *clean_dataset.txt* and *noisy_dataset.txt*
+## run the code
+the init.py file is the starting point that will print out all of the results based on the coursework sections, the init.py loads both the clean and the noisy datasets from wifi_db file. to change the datasets, add the needed datasetss to the wifi_db file and change the constant varibale in the init.py script. the script will create a clean tree based on the full clean datatset to plot out the tree, then the first section will evaluate the algorithm via cross validation by creating trees based on the training folds and test it via the testing fold, the separtion is made to make sure the model is unbaised to the test data and gives the true evaluation from the destribution of the unseen data. then the secound part of the script will perform nested cross-validation to tune and evaluate a pruned version of the tree.
+## the report
+the report will show all of the evaluated statistics done on the unpruned and pruned tree via cross validationa and nested validation respectively. furthermore, the report will elaborate more on the full clean dataset tree and closeup of the upper part of it.
 ## code segmentation:
 the code contains:
 1. decision_tree class: